sl-he/pixinsight-anawbpps/README.md

 # pixinsight-awbpp
-Advanced version of WBPP script for Pixinsight
+Advanced version of WBPP script for Pixinsight (is not another clone of WBPP, just MY vision of this process).